alexdevero/alex-devero-blog/__drafts__/draft--es2020-features.md

 ## String.prototype.matchAll()

-The `matchAll()` is a handy method that helps you find all matches of a [regexp] pattern in a string.
+The `matchAll()` is another smaller item on the list of ES2020 features.
+However, it can be handy.
+What this methods does is it helps you find all matches of a [regexp] pattern in a string.
 This methods returns an iterator.
+When you have this iterator, there are at least two things you can do.

-So, you will have to use a `for...of` loop to get individual matches.
-Another option is to convert the iterator to an array where data for each match will become one item.
+First, you can use a `for...of` loop to iterate over the iterator and get individual matches.
+The second option is to convert the iterator to an array.
+Individual matches and corresponding data will become one individual items in the array.

 ```JavaScript
 // Create some string: